-8.19 The Tree Survey and Arboricultural Report submitted with the application provides an assessment of the location and condition of 125 trees on the site.
+- 8.25 The Tree Survey and Arboricultural Report submitted with the application provides an assessment of the location and condition of 125 trees on the site.
 Whilst many of the trees are of poor 'U' category and low 'C' category, more than half of the surveyed tree population has been assessed as 'A' or 'B' Category (good/ fair quality).
-The indicative layout proposes the removal of all bar five of the existing trees.
-Whilst the layout proposes 66 new trees it relates poorly to the existing tree and hedgerow cover on the site and the indicative level of felling would not be compatible with Policies 1, 2, 3 and 6 of NPF4 and policies DEV5 and ENV11 of the MLDP.
-Most of the site is open and not covered by trees and could potentially accommodate development, however any development of the site should seek to retain trees that are in good or fair quality, and this will restrict the developable space available.
-Were the planning authority minded to grant permission conditions could be used to restrict tree felling and hedgerow removal.
+The indicative layout proposes the removal of all but five of the existing trees, this equates to the felling of 96% of the existing trees on the site.
+Whilst the layout proposes 66 new trees it relates poorly to the existing tree and hedgerow cover on the site and the indicative level of felling would not be compatible with Policies 1, 2, 3 and 6 of NPF4 and policies DEV5 and ENV11 of the MLDP. - 8.26 Most of the site is open and not covered by trees and could potentially accommodate development, however any development of the site should seek to retain trees that are in good or fair quality, and this will restrict the developable space available.
+The indicative layout requires significant tree felling and re-planting to ensure that proposed tree cover can accommodate the development.
+This is a fundamental misinterpretation of the intent of NPF4 Policy 6 Forestry, Woodland and Trees which seeks to protect and expand forests, woodland and trees.
+Developments should seek to accommodate the existing tree cover rather than removing it and starting afresh.
+Were the planning authority minded to grant planning permission, conditions could be used to restrict tree felling and hedgerow removal. - 8.27 In the representation to elected members the applicant stated that the indicative layout within the application is for planning is (sic) principal (sic), the concerns about loss of trees could be easily addressed by planning conditions attached to any subsequent application for detailed planning permission (sic).
+This point was noted in both the September